 Robert is currently an Adjunct for Brooklyn College’s Graduate Program in Performing Arts Management.
 Previously, he served as founder and lead consultant for Strategic Entertainment Group, a consulting company providing insight and support for arts organizations across North America.
 His tenure includes serving as Executive Director for several Connecticut-based performing arts and education service organizations, as Director of Marketing and Operations for California’s Tony Award-winning La Jolla Playhouse, as Director of Institutional Advancement for Connecticut’s Historic Garde Arts Center, and as Associate Director of Marketing for Connecticut’s Tony Award-winning Long Wharf Theatre.

 Robert is a graduate of Boston’s Emerson College and serves on the College’s Board of Trustees.
-He is a past Board member of the League of Historic American Theatres and currently serves as Board Secretary for the International Ticketing Association (INTIX).
+He is a past Board member of the League of Historic American Theatres and recently served as Board Secretary for the International Ticketing Association (INTIX).

 As co-founder and CEO of Patron Technology, Mr. Carr wrote Wired for Culture: How E-mail Marketing is Revolutionizing Arts Marketing, which forecast that email would transform the arts industry.
 The company’s first product, PatronMail, launched in 2001 and provided email marketing technology to over 1,800 arts & cultural organizations.